datacarpentry/geospatial-workshop/setup.md

 > ## Windows
 >
->Download the executable installer (`.exe`) from the [RStudio download page](https://rstudio.com/products/rstudio/download/#download).
-You will need the **free** Desktop version for your computer.
+>From the [RStudio download page](https://rstudio.com/products/rstudio/download/#download), download the executable (`.exe`) installer by clicking the button labeled Download RStudio for Windows.
 Run the installer to install RStudio on your computer.
 >
 {: .solution}

 > ## macOS
 >
->Download the disk image (`.dmg`) from the [RStudio download page](https://www.rstudio.com/products/rstudio/download/).
-You will need the **free** Desktop version for your computer.
+>From the [RStudio download page](https://rstudio.com/products/rstudio/download/#download), download the disk image (`.dmg`) installer by clicking the button labeled Download RStudio for MacOS.
 Mount the disk image and drag to your applications directory.
 >
 {: .solution}